 Some citizens decided to change their citizenship to earn a good pathfinder for their business growth in terms of tax benefits.
-However, it is not that easy because of its expensiveness and long-time waiting procedure.
+However, it is not easy because of its expense and long waiting procedure.
 Instead, a large number of business players put their eyes on some tax-friendly places or the country without an income tax.

 In most countries, the governments receive income tax as a main source of funding.
 However, there are still some countries that impose no income tax at all.
 At this point, you may wonder, “but how?”

-If you are a resident in Bahamas, you pay no tax on your earnings at all, regardless of where you generate your income.
-One striking reason behind this is that Bahamas’s earnings are from traveling and offshore industry, but does not rely much on income tax revenues like some other countries.
+If you are a resident of the Bahamas, you pay no tax on your earnings at all, regardless of where you generate your income.
+One striking reason behind this is that the Bahamas’ earnings are from traveling and offshore industry, but does not rely much on income tax revenues like some other countries.

 From business and investment perspectives, the Bahamas also offer a range of free trade zone incentives.
 Particularly, your business can be exempt from import or export duties and VAT if your said transactions are eligible.

 If you wish to choose this place for doing business, there are many types of business entities available.
-Limited liability company, foundation, partnership, private corporation, or Bahamas international business company are typical examples.
+Limited liability companies, foundations, partnerships, private corporations, or Bahamas international business companies are typical examples.

 Bermuda is an independently administered location of British Overseas Territory in the North Atlantic Ocean.
 It is widely known as one of the best free-income-tax nations for offshore seekers.

 No corporate income tax is imposed in Bermuda, resulting in less compliance burden for corporations.
-Additionally, regardless of whether you are Bermuda residents or not, you are free from personal income tax and capital gains tax in Bermuda.
-There is also no withholding tax levied on dividends, royalties, or payments for technical services in this country.
+Additionally, regardless of whether you are a Bermuda resident or not, you are free from personal income tax and capital gains tax in Bermuda.
+This country also has no withholding tax levied on dividends, royalties, or payments for technical services.

 The good quality infrastructure and a well-developed financial industry are other advantages when it comes to Bermuda.
 However, one disadvantage is that this is a quite costly place for residing or doing business.

-Some most popular types of business structure in Bermuda include:
+Some most popular types of business structures in Bermuda include:

 - The limited liability company to conduct business in Bermuda